Nurse Practice Act, Rules & Regulations

 The practice of nursing requires specialized knowledge, skill, and independent decision making.
 Nursing careers take widely divergent paths - practice focus varies by setting, by type of client, by different disease, therapeutic approach or level of rehabilitation.
 Moreover, nurses are mobile and sophisticated and work in a society that is changing and asymmetrical for consumers.
 The result is that the risk of harm is inherent in the provision of nursing care.

 Because nursing care poses a risk of harm to the public if practiced by professionals who are unprepared or incompetent, the state, through its police powers, is required to protect its citizens from harm.
 That protection is in the form of reasonable laws to regulate nursing.
+State legislatures delegate many enforcement activities to state administrative agencies.
+In the case of the nursing profession that delegation is to boards of nursing.
+The charge from the state to the board of nursing is to protect the public.

 All states and territories have enacted a nurse practice act (NPA).
 Each state’s NPA is enacted by the state’s legislature.
 The NPA itself is insufficient to provide the necessary guidance for the nursing profession, therefore, each NPA establishes a board of nursing (BON) that has the authority to develop administrative rules or regulations to clarify or make the law more specific.
 Rules and regulations must be consistent with the NPA and cannot go beyond it.
 These rules and regulations undergo a process of public review before enactment.
 Once enacted, rules and regulations have the full force and effect of law.